GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 These are key terms used throughout this playbook.
 A linked term denotes an official term from a federal policy, a National Institute of Standards and Technology (NIST) glossary, or a NIST publication.
 An unlinked term is defined for this playbook.
 - [Authentication Factor](https://csrc.nist.gov/glossary/term/authentication_factor){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}) - The three types of authentication factors are something you know, something you have, and something you are.
 Every authenticator has one or more authentication factors.
 - [Authenticator](https://csrc.nist.gov/glossary/term/authenticator){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Something the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
+- Certificate-Based Authentication - This is a type of phishing-resistant authentication that leverages a digital certificate such as a PIV authentication certificate or other types of digital certificates.
 - [Credential](https://csrc.nist.gov/glossary/term/credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An object or data structure that authoritatively binds an identity - via an identifier or identifiers - and (optionally) additional attributes, to at least one authenticator possessed and controlled by a subscriber.
 - [Derived PIV Credential](https://csrc.nist.gov/glossary/term/derived_piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} — A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
 - [Fast IDentity Online (FIDO) 2] - FIDO2 is a FIDO specification, Client-to-Authenticator Protocol (CTAP), and a World Wide Web Consortium (W3C) standard, Web Authentication (WebAuthN).
-FIDO2 is backwards compatible with its predecessor, FIDO Universal 2nd Factor (U2F).
+FIDO2 is backward compatible with its predecessor, FIDO Universal 2nd Factor (U2F).
+- FIDO Passkey (otherwise known as a FIDO discoverable credential)- Similar to a platform authenticator, but **the individual unique keys** are exportable and shareable between devices and people.
 - [FIDO Certification](https://fidoalliance.org/certification/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A vendor product is found compliant through an authorized FIDO testing center or event with the FIDO Universal Authentication Framework (UAF), Universal 2 Factor (U2F), or FIDO2 specification and listed on the [FIDO Certified website](https://fidoalliance.org/certification/fido-certified-products/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 - [FIDO Platform Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A type of authenticator built into a client device.
 This can be implemented with hardware, such as a Trusted Platform Module (TPM) chip, to store the private keys.
 A gesture can be provided with a PIN or biometrics, such as fingerprint readers or facial recognition.
 - [FIDO Roaming Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authenticator external to the client device that can connect to it using protocols such as Universal Serial Bus (USB), Near Field Communication (NFC), or Bluetooth (BT).
 Colloquially called a security key, private keys are encrypted by another key on the roaming authenticator and then stored on a server.
 This allows the roaming authenticator to secure an unlimited number of keys theoretically.